krisyslab/MonashCyber-Project1/README.md

    To test if they are accessible: go to a web browser and type - http://20.190.121.162/setup.php

-Open terminal or gitbash, connect to the container by running sudo docker run -it cyberxsecurity/ansible /bin/bash.
-Generate a new SSH key (id_rsa.pub) to replace all the public key that was initially used while creating the 3 VMs.
-Locate the Ansible config file and hosts file:  cd /etc/ansible.
-Run: nano /etc/ansible/hosts. unhash the [webserver] and add below it the IP addresses of the VMs and the location of the python script. example:
-10.0.0.5 ansible_python_interpreter=/usr/bin/python3 then run: nano ansible.cfg look for the "remote_user" and change to remote_user = zeroAdmin.
-Try to ping the VMs: ansible -m ping all.
-The output should have "SUCCESS" to all 3 VMs.

-Now deploy the configurations for the 3 VM servers using YAML.
-Create a YAML playbook file that will be used for the configurations.
-Run nano pentest.yml and edit it to add the configurations. after adding the configurations run the command ansible-playbook pentest.yml to deploy them to all the VMs.
-SSH to any of the VM servers to test.
-Run curl localhost/setup.php - it should output a DVWA html code which was included in the configuration for the next Cloud Security activity.

 ## Docker Container Setup for the **jump box**

 Running the commands below will configure the **jump box** to run Docker containers and to install a containers for the 3 DVWA VMs.